gorda/istio.io/content/en/blog/2018/egress-mongo/index.md

 1. Proceed to the next section.

-#### Verify that egress traffic is directed through the egress gateway
+#### Verify that egress traffic is directed through the egress gateway{#verify-that-egress-traffic-is-directed-through-the-egress-gateway}

 1. Refresh the web page of the application again and verify that the ratings are still displayed correctly.